Privateer Cocktail Recipe

 Method

-Pour Tajín onto a plate, rub part of outer rim with lime wedge, and roll in Tajín until coated.
+1. Pour Tajín onto a plate, rub part of outer rim with lime wedge, and roll rim of glass in Tajín until coated.

-Add tequila, passion fruit syrup, pineapple juice, lime juice, bitters, and cubed ice to a shaker.
+2. Add tequila, passion fruit syrup, pineapple juice, lime juice, and bitters to a shaker.

-Strain into a lowball glass or tiki glass over fresh cracked ice.
+5. Fill a lowball or tiki glass with fresh cracked ice.